Enumerating all geodesics: Natural-APAG da capo

 In this Section weights must be positive {\it and} integer, by reasons that will be evident soon.
 Thus our digraph $G$ comes with a weight function $w:Arc\to\{1,2,\ldots\}$.
-Using a lush toy example we are going (in 6.1, 6.2) to disclose the inner workings of {\tt Fast-APAG}, which was numerically evaluated for ordinary graphs already in Section 4.
-In 6.3 we relate geodesics to chordless paths.
+Using a lush toy example (6.1) we are going to disclose the inner workings of {\tt Natural-APAG}, which was numerically evaluated for ordinary graphs already in Section 4. {\tt Natural-APAG} actually comes in two variants: backwards (introduced in 6.1) and forwards.
+The complexities of both variants are determined in 6.2 and 6.3 respectively.
+Section 6.4 features comprehensive numerical experiments that go beyond the ones (for ordinary graphs) in Table 1.
+In 6.5 we generalize geodesics to chordless paths and hint at real-life applications.

-Let us illustrate {\tt Fast-APAG} on the weighted digraph $G_2$ in Figure 2.
+Let us illustrate {\tt Natural-APAG} on the weighted digraph $G_2$ in Figure 2.
 We write $Geo[k]$ for the set of geodesics of weight ({\it not} length) $k$.
 The overall strategy is to recursively calculate $Geo[k]$ based on $Geo[1],...,Geo[k-1]$, until all geodesics have been found.

 We thus start with all weight 1 arcs, i.e. with